 It’s Possible That Your “Blockage” is Hearing Loss

-So you may be getting a little antsy if a couple of days pass and you still have no idea what might be the cause of your blockage.
-A few days is normally enough time for your body to clear up any blockage.
+So you may be getting a little antsy if you still have no idea what might be the cause of your blockage.
+A day is normally enough time for your body to clear up any blockage.
 But the general rule of thumb is that if things last for more than a week or so, it may be a smart decision to come in for a consultation.